Introduction

 Built a rich business case based on the insights you have gained:

-• Center on stakeholders’ highest priority objectives.
+1. Identify and center on stakeholders’ highest priority objectives.

-• Provide evidence-based value projections.
+2. Provide evidence-based value projections.

-• Include both tangible and intangible benefits.
+3. Include both tangible and intangible benefits.

-• Address value realization timeline and dependencies.
+4. Address value realization timeline and dependencies.

-Ward & Daniel (2006) discusses as set of tools and frameworks that many organisations are using to increase the benefits realised from their investments.
+Ward & Daniel (2006) discusses a set of tools and frameworks that many organisations are using to increase the benefits realised from their investments.
 These have great potential to enrich the development of IT business cases.

 Q&A